followingthefasciaplane/source-engine-articles/momentum-mod-vs-source-surf-physics.md

 }
 ```

 This modification ensures that steep slopes are treated as smooth slides rather than jagged steps when moving at speed, maintaining the player's intended trajectory and preventing the sticky behavior that plagues vanilla.
 Players can approach ramps confidently, knowing the movement system will interpret their intent correctly.

+Note: The Step Fix and specific elements of the Slope/Edge Fix logic are controlled by the `sv_rngfix_enable` ConVar.
+The Step Fix logic is gated behind this variable (requiring it to be set to 1), whereas the native ClipVelocity Slope Fix operates when this variable is 0.

 ---